 The controversy began when Epic Games released a method to directly purchase in-game currency through a native payment system, which meant that players did not need to use the payment system iOS or Android devices have.
 The problem is that Apple and Google both skim fees off the top for every payment made through their systems: Apple, for example, collects its own 30% every time a gamer buys V-Bucks on an Apple platform.
 In bypassing that model, Epic Games threatened this revenue stream and defied App Store guidelines.

-Apple was the first to act, swiftly blocking Fortnitefrom its App Store and dropping all support for it.
-Google soon followed for similar reasons.
+Apple was the first platform that acted against Fortnite, blocking it from the App Store and freezing all game support.
+Not much later, Google also blocked the game.
 Epic Games was ready and waiting, immediately launching two lawsuits against the companies (as well as an ad campaign with the #FreeFortnite hashtag) and claiming their app stores functioned like monopolies.

 On the Google front, things are slightly better.
 Fortnite still isn’t available on the Google Play Store, but it’s available from the Epic Games Store directly or the Samsung Galaxy Store.
 You can also still download newer versions to access all of the play options, but we’re not sure how long this will be available, so you should download as much as you can, in case the game also gets taken off of this platform.